mdmahibulhasan/devops-capstone-project/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 [![Python 3.9](https://img.shields.io/badge/Python-3.9-green.svg)](https://shields.io/)

-This repository contains the starter code for the project in [**IBM-CD0285EN-SkillsNetwork DevOps Capstone Project**](https://www.coursera.org/learn/devops-capstone-project?specialization=devops-and-software-engineering) which is part of the [**IBM DevOps and Software Engineering Professional Certificate**](https://www.coursera.org/professional-certificates/devops-and-software-engineering)

 ## Usage

 You should use this template to start your DevOps Capstone project.
 It contains all of the code that you will need to get started.